jamiemccrindle/axax/README.md

 # Async Iterator Extensions

-This is a library of async iterator extensions
+A library of async iterator extensions for JavaScript